aws-samples/aws-hpc-recipes/recipes/pcs/isolated_pcs/README.md

 When deploying the launch template (Step 3), you will need to input as a parameter a **`LoginAmiId`** and a **`ComputeAmiId`**.

-- **Recommended: Use AWS PCS Sample AMIs**: AWS provides pre-built sample AMIs based on Amazon Liunx 2023, with Slurm 25.11 and generally required HPC software already installed.
+- **Recommended: Use AWS PCS Sample AMIs**: AWS provides pre-built sample AMIs based on Amazon Linux 2023, with Slurm and generally required HPC software already installed.
+One AMI holds several Slurm versions, so its name does not include a version.
+Names look like `aws-pcs-sample_ami-al2023-x86_64-2026-09-10T03-06-47.199Z`.
 These AMIs are regularly updated and tested by AWS.
 Nevertheless, sample AMIs are for demonstration purposes and are **not recommended for production workloads**.

    What's pre-installed in AWS PCS sample AMIs:
    - ✅ AWS PCS agent
-   - ✅ Slurm scheduler
+   - ✅ Slurm scheduler (several versions; you select one when you create the cluster)
    - ✅ Elastic Fabric Adapter (EFA) drivers
    - ✅ Lustre client (for FSx for Lustre)
    - ✅ NFS utilities (for Elastic File System and FSx for NetApp ONTAP)